 The Hip Hop Museum has been designated by the New York City Council as the cultural anchor of Bronx Point; the sprawling new 56,000 square foot waterfront development project located in the South Bronx is celebrating its completion!

-New York City & State officials including UHHM’s Rocky Bucano, Founder & Executive Director will make remarks.
-Officials and executives in attendance, Josue Sanchez, Senior Director, L&M Development Partners, Annie Tirschwell, Partner, Type A Projects, Ruben Diaz Jr., former Bronx BP, UHHM Board Member, Vanessa L. Gibson, Bronx Borough President, LaToya Joyner, Assembly Member 77th Dist., Hip Hop legend Kurtis Blow, Tom Silverman, Founding Director of the UHHM, Diana Ayala, Deputy Speaker of NYC Council, Adolfo Carrion Jr., Housing Preservation Development Commissioner, Andrew Kimball – NYC Economic Development Corp.
-President and Sophia Zayas, Deputy Director for Latino Affairs/Governor’s Bronx Regional Representative, will also join the celebration of the construction of the UHHM’s permanent new home located at Bronx Point.
+New York City & State officials including THHM’s Rocky Bucano, Founder & Executive Director will make remarks.
+Officials and executives in attendance, Josue Sanchez, Senior Director, L&M Development Partners, Annie Tirschwell, Partner, Type A Projects, Ruben Diaz Jr., former Bronx BP, THHM Board Member, Vanessa L. Gibson, Bronx Borough President, LaToya Joyner, Assembly Member 77th Dist., Hip Hop legend Kurtis Blow, Tom Silverman, Founding Director of the THHM, Diana Ayala, Deputy Speaker of NYC Council, Adolfo Carrion Jr., Housing Preservation Development Commissioner, Andrew Kimball – NYC Economic Development Corp.
+President and Sophia Zayas, Deputy Director for Latino Affairs/Governor’s Bronx Regional Representative, will also join the celebration of the construction of the THHM’s permanent new home located at Bronx Point.

 Insert L&M Dev Quote

 Anchored in the birthplace of Hip Hop culture, The Hip Hop Museum will break ground in the Bronx in 2021.
 Built as a space for audiences, artists, and technology to converge and create unparalleled educational and entertainment experiences, the museum is slated to open in Bronx Point in 2024.
 The THHM will celebrate and preserve the history of local and global Hip Hop music and culture past, present, and future.